 This leads to another possible explanation for the apparent figures: pareidolia.
 Pareidolia is a tendency for humans to see patterns that are not really there.
 This is the reason why people have claimed to have seen things like a face on Mars or the face of Jesus Christ on toast.
-Our mind tries to make sense of all the sensory stimuli and puts together a pattern that is familiar to us but does not actually exist.
+Our mind tries to make sense of all the sensory stimuli and puts together a pattern that is familiar to us, but it does not actually exist.

 The reason that our brains are wired to see patterns even if they aren’t there is probably because there was no selective advantage against false positives.
 If a prehistoric human thought he saw a tiger in the grass and didn’t, he would run and still survive even though he was mistaken; whereas someone who wasn’t able to detect a pattern that actually was there, tiger stripes in this case, would be more likely to get eaten.

 Because of pareidolia, we must be more careful to make sure that what we see is actually there.
 If we look long enough, our brain will discern a pattern whether or not one actually exists, especially if we want it to be there.
 As a result, it is important to be skeptical and discerning when it comes to encountering things in nature that look manmade.
 Is there a good reason to think it is?
 Is it likely?
 If not, it might just be pareidolia.

 Top Image: Marcahuasi Stone Forest in Peru.
 Source: Adwo /Adobe Stock